 - Increase calorie burning

 - Improves cardio

-- Something different to typical cardio workouts
+- Something different from typical cardio workouts

-- Great warm up and warm down tool
+- Great warm-up and warm-down tool

 - Helps develop mental sharpness and focus

 So as you can see from the above there are actually quite a few ways it can help your general fitness as a whole!

 So why do boxers jump rope then?
 Well, there are actually a few reasons for this which some will seem obvious to you.
 But there are some actual boxing-specific benefits to using a jump rope as part of their training.

 Now, this is the most obvious reason and it helps to improve your overall cardio.
 Boxers need good stamina and as much as running can benefit you.
 Jumping rope gives you another form of getting your cardio workout in.

 Trust me!
 Try doing 10-15 mins for each training session over a week and you will see a massive difference in your stamina.